actlikeadam/JS-Concepts/README.md

 ### Articles

  * 🗞&nbsp; [How To Use Classes in JavaScript | DigitalOcean](https://www.digitalocean.com/community/tutorials/understanding-classes-in-javascript)
- * 🗞&nbsp; [[⬆propedeutic]How To Work with Prototypes and Inheritance in JavaScript | DigitalOcean](https://www.digitalocean.com/community/tutorials/understanding-prototypes-and-inheritance-in-javascript)
+ * 🗞&nbsp; [[⬆&nbsp;preparatory]How To Work with Prototypes and Inheritance in JavaScript | DigitalOcean](https://www.digitalocean.com/community/tutorials/understanding-prototypes-and-inheritance-in-javascript)

 **[⬆&nbsp; Back to Top](#table-of-contents)**